Success on Pinterest

 Knowing Your Audience

-First, it’s helpful to understand Pinterest traffic first.
+First, it’s helpful to understand Pinterest traffic.
 Pinterest traffic is slow, slow, slow, slow.
 Seriously, it’s the slowest moving social media platform on the planet.

 You want to watch traffic in chunks of 1 week, 1 month and 1 quarter.
 Looking at them from hour-to-hour or day to day is enough to drive you to drink.
 You won’t see the proper trends.
 What took off this week, last month, last quarter and as most who already look at analytics, the last 2 years.